mohangk/goodroot.ca/content/post/2016-03-22-after-ayahuasca.md

 > And the earth looked at me and said “wasn’t that fun?”
 And I replied “I’m sorry if I hurt anyone.” — Dan Deacon, ‘[When I Was Done Dying](http://amzn.to/1pds3wR)’

 The Shaman is an absurd profession.
 A practitioner of madness.
 Before the potion, you see people with drums and shakers.
 Improvisational musicians: singing, whistling, and pounding.
-There are unfathomable numbers of spirits, alternate dimensions intertwined with our existence, infinities of healing love and light from which you came and will return, the Shaman tells you.
+"There are unfathomable numbers of spirits, alternate dimensions intertwined with our existence, infinities of healing love and light from which you came and will return," the Shaman tell you.

 You have been a discerning ‘Scientific’-Internet-Reader for years.
-Your wry smile at the corner of your lips bites its tongue.
+This sounds absurd.
 The Shaman hands you a cup filled with potion, after singing to it.
 You sit on your blanket, the soft poster-garment of infantile human comfort.
 You drink it.

 Language is insufficient in sharing the experience.
 Not with the largest choir, the most radical band or expansive artists, could I articulate the experience of being granted a mere peek, stretched endlessly, into the ‘it’.
 After the potion — for the first time — I saw truth.